There’s a piece of inherited wisdom in most IT organizations- vendor complexity is a good thing.

 2) THERE IS AN OPPORTUNITY FOR STRATEGIC THINKING.

 The favorite partner, through the course of several recent meetings has built an understanding.
 They know the customer’s shared storage has been a recurring issue, and is likely up for refresh next year.
 The partner calls up the customer and says “I know that your storage refresh is a year out, but would it make sense to look at a hyperconverged solution?
 We can size it to take care of your server refresh now, and then scale it for storage in next year’s budget.”
 The customer hadn’t thought of this.
 There is now an opportunity to innovate the datacenter platform because an outside set of eyes was brought in.

 3) THE CUSTOMER IS ABLE TO OUTSOURCE THE DUTY OF STAYING CURRENT ON MARKET TRENDS TO A TRUSTED PARTNER.
 THIS ALLOWS THEM TO FOCUS ON THE TASK OF PROVIDING VALUE TO THE BUSINESS.

 Because of the relationships that are built, the partner/manufacturer are more than willing to provide educational updates.
 Even when there are no projects currently on the table, they are there to help.
 This leads to better future planning.
 Things like what should be moved to the cloud, how to accommodate major applications/upgrades, and how IT can provide more value to the business while lowering operational costs can be discussed thoroughly.

-When viewed through the lens of relationships, it becomes clear that the advantages of vendor complexity have out-sized negative consequences for customers.
+When viewed through the lens of relationships, it becomes clear that the advantages of vendor complexity are outweighed by the consequences for customers.